Royal Enfield

-Royal Enfield is an Indian multinational motorcycle manufacturing company headquartered in Chennai, Tamil Nadu, India.
-The Royal Enfield brand, including its original English heritage, is the oldest global motorcycle brand in continuous production.
-The company operates manufacturing plants in Chennai in India.
+Royal Enfield is an Indian motorcycle manufacturer, headquartered and manufactured in Chennai.
+Royal Enfield is the oldest motorcycle manufacturer in continuous production.

-The first Royal Enfield motorcycle was built in 1901 by The Enfield Cycle Company of Redditch, Worcestershire, England, which was responsible for the design and original production of the Royal Enfield Bullet, the longest-lived motorcycle design in history.
-Licensed from the original English Royal Enfield by the indigenous Indian Madras Motors, the company is now a subsidiary of Eicher Motors, an Indian automaker.
-The company makes classic-looking motorcycles including the Royal Enfield Bullet, Classic 350, Royal Enfield Thunderbird, Meteor 350, Classic 500, Interceptor 650, Continental and many more.
-Royal Enfield also make adventurous and offroading motorcycles like Royal Enfield Himalayan.
+The first Royal Enfield motorcycle was built in 1901 by The Enfield Cycle Company of Redditch, Worcestershire, England, the company was responsible for the design and original production of the Royal Enfield Bullet, the longest-lived motorcycle design in history.
+Licensed from the original English Royal Enfield by Madras Motors, the company is now a subsidiary of Eicher Motors, an Indian automaker.
+The company makes classic-looking motorcycles including the Royal Enfield Bullet, Classic 350, Royal Enfield Thunderbird, Meteor 350, Classic 500, Interceptor 650, Continental, Hunter 350 and many more.
+Royal Enfield also makes adventurous and offroading motorcycles like the Royal Enfield Himalayan.
 Their motorcycles are equipped with single-cylinder and twin-cylinder engines.

 History

-After the Indian Independence Act 1947 the new government looked for a suitable motorcycle for its army to patrol the country's border.
-In 1952 the Royal Enfield Bullet was chosen as the most suitable bike for the job.
-In 1954, the government ordered 800 in units of the 350 cc model.
-In 1955, the Redditch company partnered with Madras Motors in India to form 'Enfield India' to assemble, under licence, the 350 cc Royal Enfield Bullet motorcycle in Madras (now called Chennai).
-The tooling was sold to Enfield India so that they could manufacture components.
+After India gained independence in 1947, the then government looked for a suitable motorcycle for the army patrolling the borders.
+In 1952 they chose the Royal Enfield Bullet, in 1954 ordering 800 units of the 350 cc model.
+In 1955, the Redditch company partnered with Madras Motors in India to form 'Enfield India' to assemble, under licence, the 350 cc Royal Enfield Bullet motorcycle in Madras (now Chennai), including the factory tooling, sold to Enfield India.
 By 1962, all components were made in India.
-The Indian Enfield uses the 1960 engine (with metric bearing sizes), Royal Enfield still makes an essentially similar bike in the 350 cc and 500 cc models, along with several different models for different market segments.
+Enfield India used the 1960 engine (with metric bearing sizes); Royal Enfield still makes essentially the same bike in 350 cc and 500 cc models, and now different models for other market segments.

-In 1990, Royal Enfield collaborated with the Eicher Group, an automotive company in India, and merged with it in 1994.
+In the year 1990, Royal Enfield collaborated with the Eicher Group, an automotive company in India, and merged with it in 1994.
 Apart from bikes, Eicher Group is involved in the production and sales of commercial vehicles and automotive gears.
 Although Royal Enfield experienced difficulties in the 1990s, and ceased motorcycle production at their Jaipur factory in 2002, by 2013 the company opened a new primary factory in the Chennai suburb of Oragadam on the strength of increased demand for its motorcycles.
 This was followed in 2017 by the inauguration of another new factory of a similar size to the facility at Oragadam (capacity 600,000 vehicles per year) at Vallam Vadagal.
 The original factory at Tiruvottiyur became secondary, and continues to produce some limited-run motorcycle models.

-Flooding, produced by the heaviest rainfall in Chennai in over a century, caused Royal Enfield to cut production by 4,000 motorcycles in November 2015, followed by a shutdown of the plants in Thiruvottiyur and Oragadam on 1 December, as well as the company offices in Chennai.
+In November 2015, a flooding, produced by the heaviest rainfall in Chennai in over a century, caused Royal Enfield to cut production by 4,000 motorcycles, followed by a shutdown of the plants in Thiruvottiyur and Oragadam on 1 December, as well as the company offices in Chennai.
 Production resumed at 50% capacity on 7 December and operations at both plants were back to normal on 14 December.